exercism/docs/contributing/tracks/stories/regex.stage-heralding.md

 Potential future test cases should conform to the following guidelines:

 - The delimiters must be unambiguous.
 For example, a talk title should not contain `»«`, a name should not contain commas.
 - The test cases should be ordered based on the optionality of certain information.
-The first case should contain all potential information, the next case should make exclude one piece of capturable information, etc.
+The first case should contain all potential information, the next case should exclude one piece of capturable information, etc.
 - Solutions using `[a-zA-Z]` or the likes for the name, title or org should not be able to pass the tests.

 ## Implementations